isovector/talks/existentialization/presentation.rst

                 } -> Iterator a

-  - we can think of an iterator as containing a piece of internal state, along with a function that will use that state to spit out a value and a new state
-    - the thing to notice here is that i don't care what the internal state is
+The thing to notice here is that i don't care what the internal state is

-    - it doesn't leak out of my type signature
+It doesn't leak out of my type signature
-    - so this thing could depend on the weather, or who knows
-    - i don't care though

 ----

 Pump It Real Good
 =================

-  - we can implement a function that uses an Iterator to spit out as
+- We can implement a function that uses an Iterator to spit out `a` s

 .. code:: haskell